Mari, Syria: Zimri-Lim of Mari

+Babylonian period

-The relations with Babylon worsened with a dispute over the city of Hīt that consumed much time in negotiations, during which a war against Elam involved both kingdoms in c.
+Mari's relations with Babylon worsened with a dispute over the city of Hīt that consumed much time in negotiations, during which a war against Elam involved both kingdoms in c.
 1765 BC.
-Finally, the kingdom was invaded by Hammurabi who defeated Zimri-Lim in battle in c.
-1761 BC and ended the Lim dynasty, while Terqa became the capital of a rump state named the Kingdom of Hana.
+Babylon invaded in c.
+1761 BC under the rule of Hammurabi and defeated Zimri-Lin, ending the Lim dynasty, while Terqa became the capital of a rump state called the Kingdom of Hana.
+In the south, the region of Suhum became a Babylonian province.

-Later periods

 Mari survived the destruction and rebelled against Babylon in c.
+1759 BC, which prompted Hammurabi to raze the city.
+Marc Van De Mieroop suggests that Hammurab, in a gesture of mercy, may have allowed Mari to survive as a small village under Babylonian administration.

+Late Bronze Age

-1759 BC, causing Hammurabi to destroy the whole city.
-However, by an act of mercy Hammurabi allowed Mari to survive as a small village under Babylonian administration.
-Later, Mari became part of Assyria and was listed among the territories conquered by the Assyrian king Tukulti-Ninurta I (reigned 1243–1207 BC).
-Afterward, Mari constantly changed hands between Assyria and Babylon.
+Mari became part of Assyria and was listed among the territories conquered by the Assyrian king Tukulti-Ninurta I (r.
+1243–1207 BC).
+Mari frequently changed hands between Assyria and Babylon.